Careers with a Chemistry Degree: Your Path to Diverse Opportunities

 Analytical Chemist

 Analytical chemists are the detectives of the science world.
+Industries like food and beverage, environmental monitoring, and quality control rely on these experts.
 Consider this: they figure out what substances are made of, how pure they are, and whether they’re safe for use.
-Industries like food and beverage, environmental monitoring, and quality control rely on these experts.
 Imagine testing a new soda for harmful contaminants or ensuring a cosmetics line meets FDA standards—chemistry keeps us safe.

 Forensic Scientist